anitakehinde/COVID19dataexplorationsql/README.md

 # COVID19dataexplorationsql

-Analysis of COVID-19 data using SQL
+Analysis of COVID-19 data using SQL and creation of a view which is used to visualize the data in Tableau.
 Source of dataset https://ourworldindata.org/covid-deaths Data was spilt into death data and vaccination data